trey-rosius/package-delivery-microservice/README.md

 # Building Serverless Microservices with Dapr and Catalyst

+# Building reliable and fault tolerant distributed applications with Dapr and Diagrid Catalyst.

 # Building Serverless Distributed Applications with DAPR CATALYST

 In this workshop, we'll be looking at how to build a serverless microservice api for a package delivery service using the Dapr Catalyst API.